Karate for Life

-Karate for Life (空手バカ一代 Karate Baka Ichidai) is a 1977 Japanese martial arts film about the martial arts master Mas Oyama starring Sonny Chiba.
+Karate for Life (空手バカ一代, Karate Baka Ichidai) is a 1977 Japanese martial arts film about the martial arts master Mas Oyama, starring Sonny Chiba.

-It is to Champion of Death and Karate Bear Fighter and is the third part in the Champion of Death series, a series of movie adaptations of the Karate Baka Ichidai by Ikki Kajiwara.
-Like the previous two films, it was a combination of starring Sonny Chiba and director Kazuhiko Yamaguchi.
+It is a sequel to Champion of Death and Karate Bear Fighter, and is the third part in the Champion of Death series, a series of movie adaptations of the Karate Baka Ichidai by Ikki Kajiwara.
+Like the previous two films, it was a combination of starring actor Sonny Chiba and director Kazuhiko Yamaguchi.